gambitproject/draw_tree/README.md

 Pass in an extensive form game file in `.ef` format with layout formatting, and `draw_tree` will generate a visual representation of the game tree.
 You can also pass in a file in `.efg` format, which will be converted to `.ef` internally, applying a default layout.

+⚠️⚠️⚠️ Warning: `draw_tree` is currently in early development. ⚠️⚠️⚠️

+> `draw_tree` was originally developed by [Bernhard von Stengel](https://www.lse.ac.uk/people/bernhard-von-stengel) at the London School of Economics.
+It is being developed further as part of the [Gambit project](https://www.gambit-project.org) out of The Alan Turing Institute.

 ## Installation

 Clone the repo and install the package using pip: